It’s easy to make this adorable veggie platter for your next football party! Made with fresh veggies in the shape of a football.

 a photo of a football veggie tray

-First, I considered making this veggie tray in the shape of a football field.
-My idea was to use use green veggies and cauliflower florets for the yard lines.
-But, I ultimately decided I’d be able to work in a more colors if I went with the classic American football shape.
-My vision for this design was that I’d have the shape of the football in the middle of the tray.
+My vision for this design was to place the football shape in the middle of the tray.
 Then, I’d layer in green veggies on the far ends of the tray to represent the “endzones.”
-Finally, I’d use colorful slices of peppers on the sides to represent the fan!
+Finally, I’d use colorful pepper slices on the sides to represent the fan!
 I chose red and yellow peppers for my favorite team.
+Can you guess who?

 You will need a large platter or serving tray to make this crudité platter! actually used a rimmed sheet pan, which I lined with aluminum foil for easy cleanup.